Agree with our rating?

 Over 1,200 Complaints

 Coinbase currently has an “F” rating with the Better Business Bureau and is not BBB-accredited.
-The company has received 1,269 complaints in the past three years, with 948 related to product or service problems, 191 having to do with billing and collection, 32 due to advertising or sales issues, six related to guarantee and warranty problems, and 92 categorized as delivery issues.
-Coinbase has resolved 232 of these complaints to the satisfaction of the user, while 437 complaints either were resolved to the dissatisfaction of the user or did not receive a final response from the user.
-A whopping 600 either did not receive a response from Coinbase or were not resolved by Coinbase.
+The company has received 3,553 complaints in the past three years.
+Coinbase has resolved 1,593 of these complaints to the satisfaction of the user, while 1,960 complaints either were resolved to the dissatisfaction of the user or did not receive a final response from the user.
 This low response rate is a major factor lowering the company’s BBB rating.

 What Users Say

-Coinbase has received 15 positive informal reviews and 225 negative informal reviews to its BBB profile.
+Coinbase has received 9 positive informal reviews and 484 negative informal reviews to its BBB profile.
 This profile receives feedback from merchants and non-merchants alike.
-The most recent review that is applicable to the merchant experience describes fund holds:
+The most recent review that is applicable to the merchant experience describes a frozen account:

 An “F” Performance